saylikale/Java-Web-App-Dockerized/README.md

 # Jenkins-Tomcat-Integration
-This contains a sample web application and I have automated the Integration Process for deploying this app to tomcat server.
+This contains a sample Java Web Application and I have automated the Integration Process for deploying this app to the tomcat container.

 #DevOps Tools Used:
 Jenkins,